Doct2O/orangepi-zero3-mainline-linux-wifi/README.md

 ```

 The SDIO pins are connected 1:1 between the two chips, so I don't include them here.
 The table above is important, because the pins
-mentioned there are used during WiFi chip's power on sequence, both in UWE5622 and rfkill drivers authored by Sunxi for Linux 5.4.
+mentioned there are used during WiFi chip's power on sequence, and are used both in UWE5622 and rfkill drivers authored by Sunxi for Linux 5.4.

-And btw., this is how the table above translates to pins functions in Sunxi drivers nomenclature:
+And btw., this is how the table above translates to pin function in Sunxi drivers nomenclature:
 ```
 bt_rst_n      - PG19
 wlan_regon    - PG18
 bt_wake       - PG17
 bt_hostwake   - PG16
 wlan_hostwake - PG15
 ```

 All that is contained in DTS for Orange Pi Zero3, here: